Kelvinlby/submission/README.md

 ## Getting Started
 ### Configuring Adjustable Parameters
-In order to adjust parameters directly in `Submission` , you need to create a `json` file to store all the parameters you'd like Submission to adjust and select it in `Config` field in the left panel.
+Create a `json` file to store all the parameters you'd like Submission to adjust and select it in `Config` field in the left panel.
 The `json` file must contain two keywords: `model` and `train` , in which you should store related parameters.
 Here is an example:

 ```json5
 {